We have a long history with hydropower, building the Croton Hydro on the Muskegon River in 1907. Today we operate 13 hydroelectric plants.

 Hydro Construction Project Updates

 This year’s annual winter drawdown for Hardy Pond will begin early November 1, 2022 in preparation for a future auxiliary spillway project.
 The restoration to normal operating water levels will be by May 26, 2023 (Friday prior to Memorial Day weekend).
-The future auxiliary spillway project is in the design and engineering phase.
-Construction dates will be shared when finalized.
+Consumers Energy plans to begin construction on the Hardy Dam Projects in 2025, pending the receipt of regulatory, environmental, and federal approvals.

 For additional information, please email us at firstname.lastname@example.org